authzed/docs/docs/v0/api.md

 :::note
 This page makes use of Zanzibar terminology and namespace configuration.
-Please refer to the [current Authzed terminology](/concepts/terminology), schema configuration, and API reference.
 :::

 The v0 Authzed gRPC API is composed of two gRPC services: ACLService and NamespaceService.